|

 spend walking their dogs isn’t sufficient to change or sustain

-most dogs.
+daily walk.
 A brisk walking pace provides near to the ideal level

 of physical exertion to cause the maximum release of 'feel-good'